OUR BLOG

 2. Clearly show the nurse breached their duty and failed to provide you adequate and reasonable care.

 3. Your claim must show the reason you sustained a particular injury was because the nurse acted negligently.
+That is, you must show a direct link between the breach and an injury, and demonstrable damages or harm resulting from that injury.

 Male nurse treats older female patient.